RetroDECK/RetroDECK/wiki-rtd/docs/wiki_devices/linux_desktop/linux-install.md

 ## First Run - Quick Start

-- Start RetroDECK for the first time
+1. Start RetroDECK for the first time
-- Choose where RetroDECK should create the `roms` folders `Internal`, `SDCard` or `Custom`.
+2. Choose where RetroDECK should create the `roms` folders `Internal`, `SDCard` or `Custom`.
-- Put the BIOS inside `~/retrodeck/bios/` for more information read: [[Emulators: BIOS and Firmware]]
+3. Put the BIOS inside `~/retrodeck/bios/` for more information read
-- Put the ROMS inside `~/retrodeck/roms/` folder.
+4. Put the ROMS inside `~/retrodeck/roms/` folder.<

-- Add RetroDECK to Steam with  `Add non Steam game to My library` or with the software BoilR (Recommended).
+5. Add RetroDECK to Steam [How-to - Add RetroDECK to Steam](../../wiki_howto_faq/add-to-steam.md)
-You can follow a more in depth guide here: [[Linux Desktop: Add RetroDECK to Steam]].
-- In Steam go to the `Settings` tab to go into the `Steam Settings`, press `Controller`, enable all Steam Inputs.
-You can follow a more in depth guide here: [[Linux Desktop: Enable Controllers in Steam]]
+6. Make sure you have enabled controller support in Steam [How-to - Enable Controllers in Steam ](../wiki_howto_faq/add-to-steam.md)
-- Connect your controller to your Desktop.
+7. Connect your controller to your Desktop.
-- Launch RetroDECK from Steam and enjoy
+8. Launch RetroDECK from Steam and enjoy

-### Other quick tips:
-- Read up on the [[EmulationStation DE: User Guide]]
-- Check out other recommended software [[Linux Desktop: Software recommendations]]

 ## Updates